How To Make It In Fashion, By One Woman Who Did Exactly That

 Tagwalk has grown so quickly.
 What has it been like stepping into the role of a boss?

 I don’t think any entrepreneur who started with an idea on a sofa can easily say that having a 16-person team is a swift move.
 I didn’t go to business school or management school, I’ve had to learn on the day-to-day.
-I’ve also had to learn how to prioritize, organize myself and still keep time for friends and socializing, which I never used to do at the start.
+I’ve also had to learn how to prioritise, organise myself and still keep time for friends and socialising, which I never used to do at the start.
 I used to feel very guilty about taking time for myself.
 That's been flip-reversed now: I can’t be a good boss if I don’t take time to breathe.

 Imposter syndrome is so easy to fall prey to – how do you tackle it?